robertpreseau/robertpreseau/README.md

 ### Hi there 👋

+I'm a long-time technologist with almost oa decade of querying SQL.
+I'm in the middle of making the transition to actively doing something with data instead of just efficiently retrieving it for others.

 - 🔭 I’m currently working on building out my modern data stack portfolio.
 I've recently finished the dbt Fundamentals course using BigQuery.

 - 🌱 I’m currently learning the Mode Analytics platform.